xut806/AC215_ByteBites/README.md

 - Navigate to `src/deployment`
 - run `sh docker-shell.sh`
 - Run `ansible-playbook deploy-docker-images.yml -i inventory.yml`, which creates and pushes the web app containers to GCP Artifact Registry
-- Run `ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=present`, which deploys our web app on a Kubernetes cluster with NGINX ingress controller, and sets up the necessary GCP secrets and application credentials, and creates deployments and services for the API and frontend components in the specified namespace.
+- Run `ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=present`, which deploys our web app on a Kubernetes cluster with NGINX ingress controller, sets up the necessary GCP secrets and application credentials, and creates deployments and services for the API and frontend components in our specified namespace.
 - You should be able to access the web app at http://<YOUR INGRESS IP>.sslip.io.
 * note: if you exit the container and reenter again but kubectl gives a connection error, please run `gcloud container clusters get-credentials byte-bites-app-cluster --zone us-central1-a` to configure the cluster's credentials again.